Strange friend’ I said, ‘here is no cause to mourn’

 ‘None’ said the other, ‘save the undone years, the hopelessness’

-When WW1 started in 1914 the 2nd Western General Hospital was established in Manchester where its HQ was Central High School for Boys, Whitworth Street.
 Initially 520 beds were provided at this site but during the duration of the war a total of 25,000 beds came under the one command.
 This huge number of hospital beds were scattered throughout Manchester and surrounding towns, becoming the largest military hospital in the UK.
+It is hard to imagine in the absence of a National Health Service how so many injured service-men could be effectively managed.

 Prior to the 1st World War the greatest number of casualties returned to Britain, 21,157 were from fighting in South Africa during 1899-1902.
 In 1916 523,153 casualties had been returned to Great Britain from the slaughter on the Somme.